appcues/appcues-android-sdk/README.md

 [![CircleCI](https://circleci.com/gh/appcues/appcues-android-sdk.svg?style=shield&circle-token=d80a6bd72e608b1b62c104c87bfcfe8ea3faa7c1)](https://circleci.com/gh/appcues/appcues-android-sdk)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/appcues/appcues-android-sdk/blob/main/LICENSE)

+> NOTE: This project is currently in the Beta phase.
+For new or existing customers interested in learning more about our mobile product, please visit our [website](https://www.appcues.com/mobile).
+We encourage you to try out this new library.
+Please provide feedback via Github issues/PRs, and feel free to submit pull requests.

 Appcues Android SDK allows you to integrate Appcues experiences into your native Android apps.

 The SDK is a Kotlin library for sending user properties and events to the Appcues API and retrieving and rendering Appcues content based on those properties and events.